Germany set to pass lockdown decisions back to states | DW | 06.05.2020

 Germany could soon see all shops reopen and all students return to school in stages.
 The mooted changes would curtail Germany's largely nationwide approach to restrictions, restoring an even freer hand to the states.

-Chancellor Angela Merkel's government has agreed on further measures to ease Germany's COVID-19 lockdown ahead of talks on the matter with state leaders, according to documents seen by news agency DPA.
+Chancellor Angela Merkel's government has agreed on further plans to ease Germany's COVID-19 lockdown ahead of talks on the matter with state leaders, according to draft documents seen by several news agencies.
 The talks are scheduled for late on Wednesday morning.

 What's in the draft agreement?